Ayutada/bluesky_analyzer_v2/README.md

 - **Code Refactoring**: Modularized the core scraping logic by extracting components into `types.py` (for data structures) and `bsky_api_client.py` (for API interactions), enhancing code readability and separation of concerns.
 - **Logging Improvement**: Replaced basic `print` statements with the standard Python `logging` module for better error tracking and application monitoring.
 - **Cloud Logging**: Integrated Google Cloud Logging and Error Reporting for centralized log collection and real-time error monitoring in production.
+- **Testing**: Added functional tests for the views layer (17 test cases) covering input validation, error handling, and edge cases.
+Tests are fully mocked and require no external API access.

 ## API Reference